 This article was written to give a rough idea of how holiday let mortgages work.
 As we receive more queries relating to the growing short-term let market, we will try and keep you posted with more articles.

-However, if you would like more in depth information on holiday let mortgages and holiday letting, please download the latest version of our guide.
+However, if you would like more in depth information on holiday let mortgages and holiday letting, please read our holiday let guide.